hamzashazy/portfolio/README.md

-# Alvin Chang's Portfolio
+# Hamza Shahzad's Portfolio

-This is a personal portfolio website for Alvin Chang, showcasing projects, blogs, and experiences as a full-stack developer.
+This is a personal portfolio website for Hamza Shahzad, showcasing projects, blogs, and experiences as a full-stack developer.
 The site is built using Next.js, Tailwind CSS, and other modern web technologies.

 🔗 [Live Demo](https://alvinchang.dev)